 This week, we’re looking at one of the unique scenarios featured in the Bronze Age supplement for Hail Caesar!

 This is a skirmish battle between chariot warriors, focusing on the chariots themselves.
 Homer, author of the Iliad, regarded the Trojan War as marking the end of the Bronze Age.
-With it also ended the ‘heroic age’ of chariot warfare.
+It also ended the ‘heroic age’ of chariot warfare.

 Hittite records that refer to Wilusia, Taruisha and Ahhiyawa, that is Ilium, Troy and the Achaeans reveal that these events probably occurred towards the end of the Hittite Empire.
 The Iliad is full of heroic duels between rival charioteering heroes.
 It was the custom that opposing chariot warriors would challenge each other to personal combat before the clash of armies or during a lull in the fighting.